Want to purchase a dirt bike but don’t know what you’re looking for?

 - Shift lever may bend

-If you’ve done a little research on the best dirt bikes for beginners, you’ve probably come across the Kawasaki KLX110.
+If you’ve researched the best dirt bikes for beginners, you’ve probably encountered the Kawasaki KLX110R.
 This model is quite well-known by beginners and pros alike for being one of the most customizable bikes in the market.

 From motor modification to graphics and fancy bolts, you can upgrade this model in any way you like.
-Besides, the modifications you make can also add to the resale value, making this bike a worthy investment.
+Your changes can also increase the resale value, making this bike a worthy investment.

-While this bike is a bit on the heavy side, you won’t be complaining once you see the four-stroke engine’s performance.
+While this bike is a bit heavy, you won’t complain once you see the performance of the four-stroke engine.

-This model is ideal as the engine is equipped with four gears and no clutch, giving beginners plenty of speed and control.
+This model is ideal for beginners.
+Its engine has four gears and no clutch, giving it plenty of speed and control.

 Another great thing about this bike is that regardless of your age, you’ll be able to ride this bike with ease.